pyfyre/pyfyre/README.md

 - [x] **Pythonic code with static typing**.
 Developing with PyFyre is much easier with its type hinting and Pythonic style of coding.
 - [x] **Component-based framework**.
 Developers who have experience in using other frontend frameworks should feel quite at home when using PyFyre.
 - [x] **Truly reactive**.
 PyFyre's virtual DOM allows for simple and efficient state management.
-- [x] **Great user experience**.
-Navigation between pages is fast with PyFyre's single-page application design.
+- [x] **Quick navigation**.
+Navigation between pages is quick with PyFyre's single-page application design.
-- [x] **Supports CPython interoperability**.
+- [x] **CPython interoperability**.
 Developers can limitedly use existing PyPi packages on the client-side web.
-- [ ] **Supports JavaScript interoperability**.
+- [ ] **JavaScript interoperability**.
 Allowing developers to leverage NPM packages and integrate with existing JavaScript applications.
 - [ ] **Pure Python**.
 Build web apps without ever touching other languages like HTML and JavaScript.
 - [x] **And more!**